ruby-grape/grape-swagger/README.md

 The guard method should inject the Security Requirement Object into the endpoint's route settings (see Grape::DSL::Settings.route_setting method).

-The 'oauth2 false' added to swagger_documentation is making the main Swagger endpoint protected with OAuth, i.e. the access_token is being retreiving from the HTTP request, but the 'false' scope is for skipping authorization and showing the UI for everyone.
+The 'oauth2 false' added to swagger_documentation is making the main Swagger endpoint protected with OAuth, i.e. the access_token is being retrieving from the HTTP request, but the 'false' scope is for skipping authorization and showing the UI for everyone.
 If the scope would be set to something else, like 'oauth2 admin', for example, than the UI wouldn't be displayed at all to unauthorized users.